Surprise, Surprise

 Our history teacher once told us that a city’s roundabouts represent death and my brother, the poet, has always said that there is no better way to know a city than through its roundabouts.
 The first time I saw a dead body was at the Seven Fountains Roundabout.
 It was a young man sprawled on the road next to his motorcycle.
 I then recalled the words of my history teacher and thought that the government should have built traffic lights to regulate the flow of traffic entering the square.

 The square receives its name from the seven-spout fountain located in its center.
 Its water-pumping mechanism is only rarely working properly.
 This is just one of the various ways my city tries to emulate cities like Damascus or Aleppo, where there are also fountains carrying this name.
 What it doesn’t seem to be taking into consideration is that there is more to a name than what one can simply copy.
-And, unlike in Damascus or Aleppo, in this city there are no private nor governmental institutions fighting to ...Read more
+And, unlike in Damascus or Aleppo, in this city there are no private nor governmental institutions ...Read more

 What Never Got to Blossom